Chart Color Schemes

 Palm Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Palm Island's population was approximately 2,098 people as of the 2021 Census.
-By November 2025, this had increased to around 2,276 people, reflecting a growth of 178 people (8.5%) since the census.
-This increase is inferred from the estimated resident population of 2,287 in June 2024 and address validation post-census.
-The population density was approximately 31 persons per square kilometer at this time.
-Palm Island's growth rate exceeded that of its SA3 area (3.6%) and SA4 region, making it a growth leader in the region.
-Natural growth was primarily responsible for this increase.
+Palm Island's population was approximately 2,098 people as of February 2021.
+By June 2024, this had increased to around 2,287 people, a rise of 189 individuals (9.0%).
+This growth is inferred from ABS estimated resident population figures and address validation since the Census date.
+The population density in Palm Island was approximately 31 persons per square kilometer as of June 2024.
+Between February 2021 and June 2024, Palm Island's population grew by 9.0%, outpacing the SA3 area (3.8%) and the SA4 region.
+Natural growth was the primary driver of this increase.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied where utilised.
-Based on projected demographic shifts, the area is expected to have an above median population growth of national regional areas by 2041.
-The latest annual ERP population numbers project an increase of 404 persons by this year, reflecting a total increase of 18.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+Based on projected demographic shifts and the latest annual ERP population numbers, Palm Island is expected to increase by 404 persons by 2041, reflecting a total increase of 17.7% over the 17-year period.

 Frequently Asked Questions - Population